hank-ai/darknet/README.md

 Installing the NSIS installation package will:

 * Create a directory called `Darknet`, such as `C:\Program Files\Darknet\`.
-* Install the CLI application, `darknet.exe` and other sample apps.
+* Install the CLI applications, `darknet.exe` and other sample apps.
-* Install the required 3rd-party `.dll` files, such as those from OpenCV.
+* Install the required 3rd-party `.dll` files, such as those from OpenCV and Darknet.
-* Install the neccesary Darknet `.dll`, `.lib` and `.h` files to use `darknet.dll` from another application.
+* Install the neccesary Darknet `.dll`, `.lib` and header files to use `darknet.dll` from another application.
 * Install the template `.cfg` files.

 You are now done!
 Once the installation wizard has finished, Darknet will have been installed into `C:\Program Files\Darknet\`.
 Run this to test:  `C:\Program Files\Darknet\bin\darknet.exe version`.